Do you ever feel like escaping your life for a bit, to a place where there are no emails, twitter or phone calls, just countryside and peace and calm?

 Can you imagine how you might find it to go for 36 hours in silence?

 For me, I am always amazed at how quickly the time goes.
 And how comfortable I feel working alongside others in peaceful silence.
 It can, however, allow you a lot of time for thinking and this is where your practice of mindfulness can deepen.

 The surrounding countryside provides beautiful walks.
 The library is full of Buddhist and related books all available to enjoy.
 The silence means no distractions from your phone, emails or television.

-Every meal was delicious and on a summer stay I enjoyed all the freshly picked vegetables from the gardens.
+Every meal on our meditation retreat was delicious.
+On a summer stay I enjoyed all the freshly picked vegetables from the gardens.
 We ate mindfully and slowly, and by doing so, this gives you the chance to appreciate every morsel of food that’s eaten.